Skip to main content

 EDU 70200: Foundations of Inclusive Education (3 credits)

-An introduction to inclusive education with a focus on understanding learner attributes, including academic, behavioral, social/emotional, and health issues, is provided.
-Historical, philosophical, and ethical perspectives serve as a foundation for understanding learning strengths and challenges.
-Evidence-based frameworks and practices that seek to address complex learning needs promoting inclusive practice are emphasized.
-Clinical experience is required.
+An introduction to inclusive education is provided with a focus on understanding learner attributes, including academic, behavioral, social/emotional, and health issues.
+Historical, philosophical, and ethical perspectives serve as a foundation for understanding learner strengths and challenges.
+Evidence-based frameworks and inclusive practices that seek to address complex learning needs are emphasized.
 (Summer I-Online)

-Critical elements of planning and instruction within a multi-tiered system of support are addressed.
-Assessment and data-based decision-making are examined to address the learning needs of students who struggle in the classroom environment.
-Attention is given to accommodations and curricular modifications, as well as frameworks and strategies that impact behavior.
-Clinical experience is required.
-(Summer I-Online)
+Critical elements of planning and instruction within a multi-tiered system of support (MTSS) are addressed.
+Evidence-based practices, assessment, and data-based decision making are examined to address the learning needs of students who struggle.
+Attention is given to accommodations and curricular modifications, as well as frameworks and strategies that impact learning.
+Clinical experiences are required.
+(Fall-Online)

-A multi-tiered system of support serves as the foundation for inclusive education with a focus on literacy intervention and assessment.
-An emphasis on diagnostic decision-making, planning, and delivery of empirically validated, multisensory literacy instruction that maximizes the learning of all students is examined.
+A focus on literacy and language methods from the Science of Reading lens serves as the foundation for inclusive instruction and assessment.
+An emphasis on diagnostic decision making, planning, and delivery of empirically-validated, multisensory literacy instruction that maximizes the learning of all students is examined.
 Special attention is given to essential elements of critical literacy pedagogy and evidence-based practices to meet the diverse needs of struggling learners and students with learning disabilities.
-Clinical experience is required.
-(Fall-Online)
+Clinical experiences are required.
+(Spring-Online)

-EDU 70204: Policy and Effective Practice in Special Education (3 credits)
+EDU 70204: Policy and Practice in Special Education (3 credits)

 Effective practice and implications of special education policy for learners with diverse needs are provided.
-Specialized methods of service delivery are addressed for students with diagnoses.
-Attention is given to accommodations and curricular modifications, sensory integration, and transition planning.
+Specialized methods of service delivery are addressed for students with diagnosed disabilities.
+Attention is given to advocacy, collaboration, accommodations and curricular modifications, and transition planning.
 Evidence-based practices are advanced to enable successful individualized educational planning.
-Clinical experience is required.
 (Summer II-On Campus)

 *Curriculum/course names are subject to revision.